 The Statutory Biodiversity Metric - this must be used for all major developments and in some cases minor developments.

-The Small Sites Metric (SSM) (Statutory Biodiversity Metric) - this can be used for minor development.
-The SSM cannot be used where the following are present on the site:
+The Small Sites Metric (SSM) (Statutory Biodiversity Metric) - this can be used for minor development but only where the BNG solution is onsite.